openkruise/kruise/docs/proposals/20201024-broadcastcronjob.md

 status: implementable
 ---

-# Implementing BroadcastCronJob Crd and Controller
+# Implementing AdvancedCronJob Crd and Controller
-- Running BroadcastJob periodically at a given schedule.
+- Implementing AdvancedCronJob to support Job/BroadcastJob or any other future CRD and to run it periodically at a given schedule.

 ## Table of Contents